-My research programmes have taken place in settings affected by disaster, conflict and fragility, including Afghanistan, Angola, Burundi, the Democratic Republic of Congo, Ethiopia, the Philippines, Rwanda, South Sudan, and Sri Lanka.
+My research programmes have taken place in Afghanistan, Angola, Burundi, the Democratic Republic of Congo, Ethiopia, the Philippines, Rwanda, South Sudan, Sri Lanka, and other crisis-affected places.
 Currently, my main research programme concerns humanitarian governance: accountability, advocacy and alternatives.
 I also recently completer a programme on when ‘conflict meets disaster’, that studied disaster governance in high-conflict, low-conflict and post-conflict societies.

 Research must be meaningful.
 I seek to make a difference for global development and social justice through my publications, through working with researchers and universities in crisis-affected areas, and through social activism and engagement in public debate.